by Todd Walker

 My sauerkraut will last for years if it had to.
 Around my house, it doesn’t stand a chance lasting a year.
 If you hate bland, over-processed store-bought kraut, this stuff will make your taste buds and gut flora smile!

 In this batch, I used one head of white cabbage, one head of red, and about 9 carrots, and some sea salt.
 You’ll need 2 or 3 wide mouth quart jars with lids.
 Always use glass to store the kraut to prevent acidic reactions with metal material.
 I used stainless steel pans to mix the kraut, but only leave it in long enough to mix it.
 You should really use non-reactive containers in the whole process.

-B.) Shred the cabbage or other vegetables you want to add to your kraut.
+Shred the cabbage or other vegetables you want to add to your kraut.
 I use a food processor for a down and dirty (quick) method.
 Some folks like to slice it with a knife to get the desired length on the kraut.
-If you’re fortunate, you own a cabbage shredder.
+If you’re fortunate, you own a cabbage cutter.

-C.) Spread a layer (about an inch or so) into big container.
+Spread a layer (about an inch or so) into big container.
 Sprinkle some sea salt over the layer.
 How much?
 I don’t know.
 I don’t make stuff with exact recipes.
 You may also like to add a tablespoon of caraway seed.
 I’ve never tried it, but have heard it’s good.
 Keep adding layers of cabbage and salt until all the veggies are in the container.

 Food processor with some red cabbage below.

-D.) I put all the shredded future kraut into a larger container.
+I put all the shredded future kraut into a larger container.
 You should let the mixture set for about an hour (some recommend 24 hours – but who’s counting) to let the salt begin drawing the moisture out of the veggies.
 I didn’t wait since I used stainless steel this time.
 I just started squeezing the juice out.
 You’ll notice the brine starting to pool at the bottom of your container.
 Keep squeezing.
 Some folks call it messaging.
 I brutalized my kraut for about 20-30 minutes.

-F.) Once filled, make sure the veggies are covered completely with brine.
+Once filled, make sure the veggies are covered completely with brine.
 I’ve seen people use a piece of cabbage to cover the kraut with a weight of some kind.
 I didn’t use that method.
 I just made sure I had enough brine to cover.
 Use any left in the big container to pour over the jar contents.
-If you don’t have enough brine, use distilled water and a little sea salt mix until dissolved.
-Then pour enough to cover.
+If you don’t have enough brine, dissolve a little sea salt in distilled water as your brine.
+Pour enough to cover.

-G.) Label the lid with the date of processing.
+Label the lid with the date of processing.
 Put it away and let nature do the rest.
 I let this batch sit for about a week.
 I just opened a jar and enjoyed its goodness.

 I just found 4 crocks at a yard sale this morning.
 I paid seven bucks for the whole lot.
 I plan on using the largest on my next batch of sauerkraut.